New Jersey officers wounded in shootout, one in critical condition

-Law enforcement officials in Jersey City, New Jersey, were responding Tuesday to reports of an active shooter, NBC New York reported.
+Multiple police officers were wounded on Tuesday afternoon during a wild shootout and standoff in New Jersey, prompting a lock down at schools from miles around, authorities said.

-According to a preliminary investigation, a police officer was shot in the head and was listed in critical condition, a senior law enforcement official said.
-At least one suspect was holed up in a local store, sources said.
+According to a preliminary investigation, a police officer was shot in the head and was listed in critical condition, a senior law enforcement official told NBC News, and at least one suspect was holed up in a local store.

+"Our thoughts and prayers are with the men and women of the Jersey City Police Department, especially with the officers shot during this standoff, and with the residents and schoolchildren currently under lockdown," New Jersey Gov. Phil Murphy said in a statement.

 Jersey City shooting leaves officer shot in headDec.
 10, 201900:24